eumel8/k8sblog/_posts/2023-08-08-migrate-rancher-logging-en.md

 # Intro

-Rancher provides an application named "Logging" in ther app store.
+Rancher provides an application named "Logging" in their app store.

 "Collects and filter logs using highly configurable CRDs.
 Powered by Banzai Cloud."